Alireza77n/LOB-Market-Making/docs/asset_allocation/README.md

 1
 ```

 This convention prevents the model from using future information when making trading decisions.
+In the latest notebook, the DLS strategy uses `sell_mode = "open"` and `decision_price_mode = "open"` so that same-day close is reserved for end-of-day valuation and metric logging rather than same-day execution sizing.

 ---

 ## 9. DLS Objective Function

 DLS is trained using a portfolio-level objective function.

+In the latest notebook, DLS return labels are clipped to the interval `[-0.70, 0.70]` before training to reduce the impact of extreme return outliers.

 Instead of using a classification loss, the model is trained based on the financial quality of the generated portfolio returns.